tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 - The CID field is present and contains one or more bytes.
 - The MAC calculation follows the process described in {{mac}}.
-- The true content type is inside the encryption envelope, as described below.
+- The real content type is inside the encryption envelope, as described below.

 Plaintext records are not impacted by this extension.
 Hence, the format